AnonymousXavier/Rougelike-Prototype/README.md

 Prerequisites

-Ensure you have Python 3.8+ and Pygame installed.
+Ensure you have Python 3.8+ and Pygame-ce installed.
 You can install Pygame using pip:

-pip install pygame
+pip install pygame-ce

 Running the Game